aab18011/OPS-Live-Controller/README.md

 ## Overview

-The **Remote OBS Controller (ROC)**, also known as the Outback Paintball Series Live Stream Controller (OPSLC/ROC), is a sophisticated automation system designed to manage scene transitions in Open Broadcaster Software (OBS) for live sports events, specifically optimized for paintball tournament livestreaming.
+The **Remote OBS Controller (ROC)**, also known as the OPS Live Stream Controller (OPSLC/ROC), is a sophisticated automation system designed to manage scene transitions in Open Broadcaster Software (OBS) for live sports events, specifically optimized for paintball tournament livestreaming.
 Deployed as a systemd service within a Linux LXC container, ROC enables autonomous camera switching based on real-time scoreboard data, allowing operators to focus on commentary and field camera operations.

 The system integrates web scraping, real-time data parsing, and WebSocket communication to facilitate dynamic scene transitions aligned with game states (intermission, break, game).
 Built with Python 3 and leveraging `asyncio` for non-blocking operations, ROC ensures ultra-fast, low-latency performance critical for live environments.
 Version 2.5.0b includes robust features like persistent browser sessions, intelligent game state detection, and enhanced OBS connectivity, with support for mid-match startup scenarios (e.g., post-power surge).